vitto-moz/tableFormTest/README.md

 # tableFormTest

-There is store application - created with AngularJS
+There is test application - created with AngularJS (UI-Router, Gulp, Sass)

 Setup environment: